 Under Oregon law, a personal representative is entitled to a fixed percentage of the value of the total estate.
 Extra costs may be approved by the court for the personal representative and a lawyer if the estate is complicated.
 Other costs include court filing fees, legal notices published in the local newspaper and any other necessary expenses.
 Lawyers generally charge an hourly rate for their services.

 The process(es) of probate can require a substantial amount of paperwork that needs to be filed within required deadlines and in a timely matter.
 To achieve the goals you have for yourself and your family, a probate lawyer can help you understand the complex issues which can arise from a probate matter, including tax legalities and other issues.
-An experienced probate attorney can also assist you in the preparation and filing of the legal documents, and can prepare you should you need to appear in court.
+An experienced probate attorney, such as Collin McKean and Troy Nixon can also assist you in the preparation and filing of the legal documents, and can prepare you should you need to appear in court.

 (Information compiled from Legal Editor: Don Johnson, April 2018: Oregon State Bar)